-- 7.25 Where a survey and assessment is required, the survey must be to an appropriate level of scope and detail and must: - Record which sites, habitats, species and features are present on and, around the site, including features that form part of identified ecological networks, as appropriate. - Pay particular attention to habitats and species identified in appropriate legislation, and to species identified as being of local significance. - Identify the extent/area/length present; - ➤ Map their distribution on site and/or in the surrounding area shown on an appropriate scale plan. - 7.26 The survey should be informed by a search for appropriate ecological data from Lancashire Environment Record Network (LERN) and other sources. - 7.27 Following on from the survey, the assessment should identify and describe potential development impacts likely to harm designated sites, priority habitats, and the Ecological Network, including both direct and indirect effects both during construction and afterwards.
-Where harm is likely, evidence must be submitted to show: - ➤ How alternatives designs or locations have been considered; - ➤ How adverse effects will be avoided wherever possible; - ➤ How unavoidable impacts will be mitigated or reduced; - How impacts that cannot be avoided or mitigated will be compensated. - 7.28 In addition, proposals are to be encouraged that will enhance, restore or add to designated sites priority habitats, other biodiversity features or geological features and to the functioning of ecological networks.
-The assessment should give an indication of likely change in the area (hectares) of priority habitat on the site after development e.g. whether there will be a net loss or gain.
+- 7.26 Where a survey and assessment is required, the survey must be to an appropriate level of scope and detail and must: - Record which sites, habitats, species and features are present on and, around the site, including features that form part of identified ecological networks, as appropriate.

+- Pay particular attention to habitats and species identified in appropriate legislation, and to species identified as being of local significance. - Identify the extent/area/length present; - Map their distribution on site and/or in the surrounding area shown on an appropriate scale plan. - 7.27 The survey should be informed by a search for appropriate ecological data from Lancashire Environment Record Network (LERN) and other sources. - 7.28 Following on from the survey, the assessment should identify and describe potential development impacts likely to harm designated sites, priority habitats, and the Ecological Network, including both direct and indirect effects both during construction and afterwards.
+Where harm is likely, evidence must be submitted to show: - How alternative designs or locations have been considered; - How adverse effects will be avoided wherever possible; - How unavoidable impacts will be mitigated or reduced; - > How impacts that cannot be avoided or mitigated will be compensated. - 7.29 In addition, proposals are to be encouraged that will enhance, restore or add to designated sites priority habitats, other biodiversity features or geological features and to the functioning of ecological networks.
+The assessment should give an indication of likely change in the area (hectares) of priority habitat on the site after development i.e. the 'net gain'.
 An ecological survey and assessment may form part of a wider Environmental Impact Assessment.